NCL-PYRAMID/PYRAMID-object-detection/README.md

 When running the model on DAFNI as part of a larger workflow, all data supplied to the model will appear in the folder `/data/inputs`, exactly as produced by the deep learning model.
 The outputs of this converter must be written to the `/data/outputs` folder within the Docker container.
 When testing locally, these paths are instead `./data/inputs` and `./data/outputs` respectively.
 The Python script is able to determine which directory to use by checking the environment variable `PLATFORM`, which is set in the Dockerfile.

-Model outputs in `/data/outputs` should contain the actual data produced by the converter, as well as a `metadata.json` file which is used by DAFNI in publishing steps when creating a new dataset from the data produced by the model.
+Model outputs in `/data/outputs` should contain the actual data produced by the model, as well as a `metadata.json` file which is used by DAFNI in publishing steps when creating a new dataset from the data produced by the model.

 ## Roadmap